jeffreykegler/hoonlint/misc/whitespace.md

 * Its rune

-* A one stop horizontal gap,
+* A one stop horizontal gap.
-  or an equivalent pseudo-join.

 * Its head.